casper-network/docs/source/docs/casper/resources/tutorials/beginner/cep18.md

 ## Interaction of ERC-20 Based Tokens with the Uniswap Standard {#erc20-uniswap}

-By conforming to the ERC-20 specification it is possible to leverage the functionality of DEX implementations like Uniswap V2.
+By conforming to the ERC-20 specification it is possible to leverage the functionality of decentralized exchange (DEX) implementations like Uniswap V2.

 Uniswap V2 uses ERC-20 tokens in the following scenarios: